 As a result, the integration of immigrants and their descendants in French society has become a high priority for the government, with significant investments in disadvantaged neighbourhoods.
 However, research conducted on the social exclusion experienced by immigrants in France concluded that the government’s continued push for assimilation, together with the French political tradition of secularism (laïcité), may have prevented the state from tackling discrimination and in the process alienated some minorities.
 For example, France’s law banning the wearing of full-face coverings on the grounds that their use reduced opportunities for ‘living together’ has been condemned by various rights groups as a breach of the rights of freedom of religion and expression.
 These measures have also been widely interpreted as targeting Muslims specifically, playing out not only in national restrictions on the wearing of the burqa, hijab or full-face veil in public, but also in local policies in municipalities controlled by right-wing politicians that have seen pork-free options removed from school menus.

 But while popular hostility towards French Muslims has been driven in part by fears of supposed ‘Islamification’, a series of violent incidents in Paris and elsewhere have also served to stoke up anti-Muslim sentiment.
 This included an attack in 7 January 2015 on the offices of the satirical magazine Charlie Hebdo in Paris, allegedly in revenge for their publication of cartoons of the Prophet Muhammad and a sequence of other attacks that culminated in shootings at a Jewish supermarket in the city’s eastern suburbs on 9 January, killing a total of 17 people.
 Though the attacks were among the worst the country had experienced in many years, they were followed by an even bloodier attack in November 2015, when a series of coordinated suicide bombings and shootings targeting cafés, restaurants, a music venue and near the Stade de France stadium left 130 people dead and injured more than 350.
 In the aftermath, while authorities announced a national emergency and greatly extended their powers to search and arrest, hate crimes against Muslims increased significantly.
+Further attacks have followed since, including an attack in Nice in July 2016 where a man drove a truck into a crowd, killing 86 people.
+Other deadly incidents include the stabbing to death of a 20-year-old woman and 17-year-old girl in Marseilles in September 2017, shootings in Carcasonne and Trèbes in March 2018 that left three dead and several others injured, and an attack by a gunman in Strasbourg in December 2018 that killed five people and wounded 11.
+These and other incidents have contributed to the increasingly hostile environment towards Muslims in France.

 These and other anti-Semitic incidents have led some French Jews to seek a new life and emigrate to Israel.
 However, the numbers leaving the country are not as great as was foreseen after the tragic events of 2015.
 There were 6,628 French Jewish people who emigrated that year to Israel, but the number dropped to 3,157 in 2017.
 While the question of emigration is very much alive in the community, the practical problems of starting a new life in another country are reportedly making many hesitate – at least for now.

 France is also home to the second largest Roma community after Spain among Western European countries.
 France’s Roma community occupy marginal positions in society, living on the outskirts of cities, with many in abandoned houses and segregated settlements.
 Roma face a number of obstacles in accessing education, employment and housing.
 Furthermore, they continue to face ongoing violence and discrimination, encouraged in part the French government’s harsh policies towards them: their illegal camps are systematically demolished by public authorities and many are often deported to their home countries.
 Indeed, the eviction of Roma has become routine, entrenching their marginalization within society.
 In 2017 over 11,309 Roma were forced to leave their homes, including 8,161 who were forcibly evicted by the authorities.
 This amounted to more than six out of every ten Roma families in the country and represented a 12 per cent increase over 2016.
+Roma remain one of the most stigmatized communities in the country, as demonstrated by the findings of a CNCDH report published in April 2019.
+While indices of tolerance overall were at their highest ever recorded, averaging 67 points, this varied considerably from community to community: while reported levels of tolerance reached 79 points towards those of Africa descent, towards Roma the proportion was less than half this (35 points).

 One tactic employed to promote integration, as an alternative to eviction, has been the construction of so-called ‘insertion villages’, housing developments in existing towns, where certain Roma, selected using ‘social diagnostics’ on the basis of their education levels, language skills and job prospects, are rehoused in temporary facilities and provided with basic services and schooling for a limited period.
 However, these methods have been criticized for being akin to social engineering, with the new settlements merely formalizing segregation and benefitting only a small sub-section of the Roma population.